-motion is decided "where the case is likely to be finally concluded as a result of the ruling thereon; where the facts sought through uncompleted discovery would not affect the resolution of the motion; or where discovery on all issues of the broad complaint would be wasteful and burdensome."4 dispositive motion.
+motion is decided "where the case is likely to be finally concluded as a result of the ruling thereon; where the facts sought through uncompleted discovery would not affect the resolution of the motion; or where discovery on all issues of the broad complaint would be wasteful and burdensome"

+Another basis for staying discovery is a defendant's assertion of an immunity defense in a dispositive motion.
 Generally, a defendant is entitled to have questions of immunity resolved before being required to engage in discovery and other pretrial proceedings.
 The Tenth Circuit has emphasized that "qualified immunity is not only a defense to liability but also entitlement to immunity from suit and other demands of litigation."
-Accordingly, "[d]iscovery should not be allowed until the court resolves the threshold question whether the law was clearly established at the time the allegedly unlawful action occurred."8
+Accordingly, "[d]iscovery should not be allowed until the court resolves the threshold question whether the law was clearly established at the time the allegedly unlawful action occurred."